achmadsyarif252/Simple_image_OCR/README.md

 # Simple_image_OCR
-Simple Image Cropper with OCR
+Simple Image Cropper with OCR using play-services-mlkit-text-recognition